 You or your Company will be charged separately for disbursements made by the Firm on your or your Company’s behalf, such as long-distance phone calls, photocopying, postage, delivery charges, travel and use of other service providers, such as printers, consultants or experts.
 In some cases, outside service providers may bill you directly.

 It is our general policy to invoice clients on or about the 1st and 15th day of each month, or upon completion of any given matter, whichever occurs first.
+However, this may vary at our discretion depending on the frequency of billable actions and other considerations.
 Statements will include charges for fees and disbursements for the billing period.
 We make every effort to include disbursements in the statement for the period in which the disbursements are incurred.
 However, some disbursements are not available to the firm until the following months, in which case a supplemental statement will be rendered to you for these additional charges, or an estimated amount will be included in the initial billing and an adjustment made when the actual information is available.

 Limited Power of Attorney